Lancia Flavia: Chronology

-Later development of the engine included an enlargement to 1.8 L, a mechanical injection version using the Kugelfischer system, and a five-speed manual gearbox.
+Later development of the engine included an enlargement to 1.8 L, a version with mechanical injection using the Kugelfischer system, and a five-speed manual gearbox.
 In May 1967 a rebodied version of the Berlina with a new interior went on sale, with model number 819, it is usually referred to as the Series II.
 The engines were originally the same as earlier (74 mm stroke in 1500, 1800, 1800 fuel injected), but in 1969 these were changed to a new generation with an 80 mm stroke, narrow-bore versions of the new 2-litre 820-series engine.
 With the introduction of the 819, the Vignale and Zagato versions were discontinued, while the coupé model was on hiatus.
 The coupé version then returned with new bodywork, first presented in March 1969 at the Geneva Motor Show.
-The engine increased to 2.0 L in capacity, available with carburetion or injection, and four- or five-speed gearbox.
-The 2.0 L models were only made with revised Pininfarina coupé and revised Lancia sedan bodies.
+The engine increased to 2.0 L in capacity, available with carburetion or fuel injection, and four- or five-speed gearbox.
+The 2.0 L models were only made with bodies featuring the revised design.
 Then in 1971, after Fiat took control of the company, the "Flavia" badge was discontinued as were the smaller engines, leaving only the 2000 Berlina and coupé.

 Engines

 Performance

-The British Motor magazine tested a 1,500 cc car in 1961 and found it had a top speed of 92.6 mph and acceleration from 0-60 mph in 18.6 seconds.
+The British Motor magazine tested the 1500 model in 1961 and found it had a top speed of 92.6 mph and acceleration from 0-60 mph in 18.6 seconds.
 A "touring" fuel consumption of 30.0 mpgimp was recorded.
 On the British market it cost £1,499 including taxes of 688.

 By 1967 the engine size had grown to 1,800 cc.
 Testing a four-door Flavia, Autocar magazine recorded a top speed of 103 mph, a 0-60 mph time of 15.0 seconds and an overall fuel consumption of 30.0 mpgimp.
 This put it behind the rival BMW 1800 TI for performance, though slightly ahead on fuel consumption.
 The testers commended the smoothness of the engine but found it lacked low speed punch.
 Overall they thought the performance "pleasingly deceptive" because the car was "faster than it feels".
 The UK car market was still insulated by tariffs, but with the BMW 1800 TI retailing at £1,498 and the Flavia's recommended retail price now £1,909, sales volumes were clearly not a Lancia priority.
 From the dominant UK domestic market player, the mechanically less sophisticated Ford Corsair 2000E was retailing at £1,008.